pyOpenSci/pyopensci.github.io/_posts/2020-06-15-two-ways-to-help-scientists-writing-python-move-from-competent-to-expert.md

 recently at the URSSI Winter School; main repo that I included that presentation from <a href = "https://github.com/si2-urssi/winterschool" target="blank">is here</a>).
 More precisely, I'm picturing a decentralized network of mentors that could connect with scientist-coders all over.
-That's right, I'm talking about the a Research Software Engineer Mentoring Network.
-I'll say more about why it would be decentralized below.

-But first let me say this solution of mentoring may not be such a straw-man.
+Let me say this solution of mentoring may not be such a straw-man.
 We have talked about similar ideas at PyOpenSci meetings before.
 And I was excited to hear Martin Héroux and Michael Kennedy bring up the same idea on this episode of the